HPC

 Servers aren’t your everyday computer that works when you work but are instead designed to be operational 24 hours a day, 7 days a week.
 Severs spend little to no downtime sans system updates and maintenance.
 The server and its components are built to run night and day without rest so that its users can access its data anytime and anywhere.

-Dedicated servers have enterprise-level use cases apart from workstations with options to run virtual machines, container consolidation, visualization and scientific computing, enhanced security, and data servers.
-The most common applications would be Visualization and Scientific Computing, Data Center and Shared storage, and Server Security.
+Dedicated servers have enterprise-level use cases apart from workstations and may also run virtual machines, container consolidation, visualization and scientific computing, enhanced security, and data centers.
+The most common applications would be visualization and scientific computing, data center and shared storage, and server security.

-Where workstations are considered powerful, servers are on a whole different level; here are some of Exxact’s AI Servers and Storage Servers.
-Multiple CPUs are common practice, with systems having up to 8 GPU support, multiple terabytes of memory, and a ton of storage.
-Some GPU manufacturers developed a dedicated GPU form factor for servers that allow higher interconnectivity.
+Where workstations are considered powerful, servers are on a whole different level.
+Here are some of Exxact’s AI Servers and Storage Servers.
+Multiple CPUs are common practice, as well as support for up to eight GPUs, multiple terabytes of memory, and a ton of storage.
+Some GPU manufacturers have dedicated GPU form factors for servers that allow higher interconnectivity.
 Servers might just look like long rectangles but their design is optimized for massive positive pressure cooling with fans spinning at blisteringly high speeds.
 These servers are loud and do not sacrifice anything for performance.

-Keep in mind that serious enterprise users don’t install just 1 single server unit, but instead, tens or even a hundred units.
+Keep in mind that serious enterprise users don’t install just one single server unit.
+It can be tens or even hundreds of units.
 This might seem crazy to average users; one server system already exceeds a workstation’s output but to house multiple?
 Believe it or not, entire rooms dedicated to servers are common at the enterprise and business levels.
 These systems can take thousands of watts to run and are loud, hot, and dense with CPU compute.

 Workstation or Server - When Should I Upgrade?

-Having a server can help alleviate the issues of separate systems and create a network storage system allowing shared access to large project files with team members within a company.
+Having a server can help alleviate the issues of separate systems and create a network storage system, allowing shared access to large project files with team members within a company.
+Remote access also allows users to access files while traveling.

 Consider the scenario with a workstation helping out as a makeshift file server for a small team.
-The business ran the local file server on an old desktop with a Core i5, a healthy amount of storage, 16GB of RAM, and an Ethernet port.
+The business ran the local file server on an old desktop with an Intel Core i5 processor, a healthy amount of storage, 16GB of RAM, and an Ethernet port.
 It wasn’t great, but it was good enough.
-As the team grew, but still needed to cut costs, the company decided to use its workstation PC to run the file server.
+As the team grew, it still needed to cut costs so the company decided to use its workstation PC to run the file server.

 It was a good way to cut costs; the workstation chugged along even when people needed to do other work on the machine.
-But even workstations have their limits; as the team expanded the workstation suffered under double duty.
-Reliability would take a nosedive due to extended use, and technical difficulties would arise like the server software turned off/never launched or the machine crashing from running every hour of the day.
+But workstations have their limits; as the team expanded, the workstation suffered under double duty.
+Reliability would take a nosedive due to extended use, and technical difficulties would arise.
+For example, the server software turned off/never launched or the machine crashed from running every hour of the day.

-Situations like these are untenable for the business looking for reliability.
+Situations like this are untenable for a business looking for reliability.
 Since they already had a workstation for appropriate workstation duties, a server was a wiser investment to support the multi-tenant nature of their business.
 These servers can be further scaled out in the future to add additional storage or computing, or anything else the business might need.

 Purchasing a server and renting some space at a data center is a perfect solution for starters.
 Having a dedicated server also made it easy for sharing any work in progress with clients.
-Since most of the computing power was in a remote location the developer could work on anything with a terminal program like an iPad, a Surface tablet, a MacBook, or a Windows laptop.
+Since most of the computing power was in a remote location the developer could work on anything with a terminal program, like an Apple iPad, a Microsoft Surface tablet, an Apple MacBook, or a Windows laptop.

 The Gray Areas